pts/muxzcat/README.txt

   muxzcat.java should be used.

-Based on decompression speed measurements of linux-4.20.5.tar.xz, size-optimized muxzcat.c (on Linux i386) is about 7% slower than speed-optimized xzcat (on Linux amd64).
+Based on decompression speed measurements of linux-4.20.5.tar.xz, size-optimized muxzcat.c (on Linux i386) is about 1.07 times slower than speed-optimized xzcat (on Linux amd64).

 Based on decompression speed measurements of a ~2 MiB .tar.xz file and of